-Thanks for joining The Painters Keys.
-We sincerely hope you find the letters beneficial.
-By subscribing, you have connected to a worldwide community of creative people (if you haven’t, look for the tab at the bottom right of this page.)
-We are mostly painters, but also sculptors, writers, photographers and educators, as well as curators, collectors, art dealers and others who are just interested.
-Many subscribers are art students – often encouraged to subscribe by their instructors.
+Thank you for joining The Painters Keys.
+I sincerely hope you find these letters beneficial.
+By subscribing, you have connected to a worldwide community of creative people (if you haven’t subscribed, look for the tab at the bottom right of this page or on the navigation bar above.)
+We are mostly painters, but also sculptors, writers, photographers, students and educators, as well as curators, collectors, art dealers and others who are just interested.

 Depending on your time zone, your letter should arrive in your inbox Tuesday and Friday mornings.
 The letters can always be expected to be about the same length.
 Your time is valuable — if the subject of a letter doesn’t interest you, just delete it.
 The next one may have more value to you.

-This twice-weekly letter began in the winter of 1998 by my dad, artist Robert Genn, while on a family sojourn in Southern Spain.
+These Twice-Weekly Letters began in the winter of 1998 when my dad, artist Robert Genn, was on a family sojourn in Southern Spain.
 He started with five recipients — artists he knew might accept an epistolary studio friend.
 Soon, requests trickled in to be added to the list, and he came to understand the idea of a Brotherhood and Sisterhood of Artists — a worldwide community of creative people with a lot of the same concerns.
 Of his idea he wrote, “While ours seems a simple business, there’s just so much worth knowing.
 I’m finding a great deal of it has never been properly expressed before.
 I hope you’ll stay around for the adventure.”
-Since then, my Dad wrote a letter to artists twice-weekly, non-stop for 15 years.
+Since then, Dad wrote a letter twice a week to artists, non-stop for 15 years.

-In the Fall of 2013, Dad was diagnosed with pancreatic cancer and given perhaps a year to live.
-Along with painting, writing and organizing his archive, he asked if I would continue the letters for as long as they might be useful.
-Since then, I have written every other letter, and republished weekly one of Dad’s.
-He calculated that if we ran all his previous letters once a week, they would last for almost 3 decades.
+In the Fall of 2013, my dad was diagnosed with pancreatic cancer and told he had a year to live.
+Along with painting, writing and organizing his archive, he asked if I would continue The Letters for as long as they might be useful.
+Since then, I have written every other letter, and re-published weekly, one of Dad’s.
+He calculated that if I re-published all of his previous letters once a week, they would last for almost three decades.
 You can read more about this in his letter, “The Bomb,” written on October 25, 2013.

 At no time will we give or sell your name or address to anyone for any purpose.
 If you forward the letter or any part of our site to a friend or fellow artist, they won’t be automatically subscribed.
 Subscribing is done voluntarily.

-In addition to The Painter’s Keys, we have a very popular website called Art Quotes.
-For researchers, or artists just looking for inspiration, this is the world’s largest art quote collection–online or in a book.
-It’s entirely the work of volunteer subscribers and new quotes are going in almost daily.
+In addition to The Painter’s Keys, our sister site Art Quotes is the world’s largest collection of quotes by artists online or in a book.
+It’s continued to be the labour of love of Editor-in-Chief Shawn Jackson and is added to almost daily.
 All entries are searchable by author and subject.
-Art Quotes also has a Facebook page here.
+Art Quotes also has a Facebook page, here.

-About me: My name is Sara Genn, and I’m a full-time, professional painter.
-I was born and grew up near Vancouver, Canada, but have lived in New York City for the past 12 years.
+About me: My name is Sara Genn and I’m a full-time, professional painter.
+I was born and grew up near Vancouver, Canada, lived in New York City for 14 years and recently moved to California.
 I also compose, record and tour with my eponymous Fender Rhodes trio and, at times, with French orchestral-electro musician Wax Tailor.
-My Dad, Robert Genn (1936-2014), was a Canadian landscape painter who worked out of a woodland studio beside our family home near Vancouver.
+My dad, Robert Genn (1936-2014), was a Canadian landscape painter who worked out of a woodland studio beside our family home near Vancouver.
 He painted full-time and wrote these benevolent letters on art.
 He offered them for free to anyone who subscribed and invited artists to participate in a worldwide creative community.
-He published these letters into hard-bound books, and wrote other books on art.
-From time to time he gave seminars and workshops.
-These letters were written solely by him before I began writing, and none have ever been contracted out.
+He published these letters into hard-bound books and wrote other books on art.
+These letters were written solely by him before I too, began writing, with not one ever having been contracted out.
 “The whole thing is a joy.
 It is an honour to have so many friends with the same concerns.”
-If you’re interested, you can see examples of our paintings by going to www.robertgenn.com and saraphina.com.
+If you’re interested, you can find out more by visiting our websites www.robertgenn.com and saragenn.com.

 ”Art is a form of love.
 Art is the ultimate gift.
 Art heals life.”
 (Robert Genn)